-The component master VSAM KSDS file is loaded/restored by the job described in "Reorganize Package and Component Masters" on page 237.
+The component master VSAM KSDS file is loaded/restored by the job described in Reorganize Package and Component Masters.
 The Comments in that job description tell you how to create a separate job to reorganize just the component master.

 Delete Aged Component Records